Photospheric high-frequency acoustic power excess in sunspot umbra: signature of magneto-acoustic modes: Results and Discussion

-From Figure \ref{fig:slow_mode_xc} it follows that for an almost vertical magnetic field, the oscillating component of the slow magneto-acoustic mode will mainly contribute to the horizontal component of velocity.
 In our 2D model we can describe the line-of-sight velocity $v_{\rm LOS}=v_z\cos \alpha +v_x\sin\alpha$, where $\alpha$ is the angle between the normal to the surface and line-of-sight direction.
-Since in equatorial plane $\alpha$ is approximately equal to the heliographic longitude of the observed region, we can expect the stronger observable slow mode contribution at larger heliographic angles.
+Clearly as $\alpha$ approaches $\pi/2$ the horizontal components dominates $v_{\rm LOS}$.
+In terms of solar observations, for a region located near the equator, $\alpha$ is approximately equal to the heliographic longitude of the observed region, therefore we can expect the stronger contribution of such magnetic modes at larger heliographic angles.
 The data in Figures \ref{fig:obs_apower3mHz} and \ref{fig:obs_apower6mHz} show the acoustic power ratios in frequency bands centred at 3 and 6 mHz measured from daily NOAA 9787 data from January 21 ($\alpha\approx 56^\circ$ West), when the region was located close to the west limb, to January 24 ($\alpha\approx 3^\circ$ West), when it was at the central meridian, to January 28 (close to east limb, $\alpha\approx 61^\circ$ East).
-At 6 mHz we can clearly see the brightening at the central part of the sunspot, for the observations made close to the limb.
+At 6 mHz we can see the power enhancement (brightening) at the central part of the sunspot, for the observations made close to the limb.
 No such effect is observed at 3 mHz.
 Also, ring-like structures of increased acoustic power are visible at the sunspot center at high frequencies at smaller heliographic angles, which suggests a possible signature of strong inclined fields.

 Such observational frequency dependence is also supported by our numerical simulation.
 Figure \ref{fig:sim_freq_apower} shows that the horizontal component oscillations inside the flux tube are strongly suppressed at 3 mHz, and enhanced at 6 mHz and above.
 Also in the vertical component the power increase at high frequencies is observed in the region where the magnetic field becomes slightly inclined.
 This could correspond to aforementioned ring like structures seen at high frequencies in observations close to the central meridian.